GuruKatuwal/BillingSystem/timelog.md

 10/05| Added Security Authentication and  Draw database Design | 20hrs

-10/10|Implemented Security Authentication to the project |20
+10/10|Implemented Security Authentication to the project |20hrs

-10/20|Added Database and push to aws |20
+10/20|Added Database and push to aws |25hr

-10/30|Working on the Jsp|20
+10/30|Working on the Jsp|20hrs

+11/10| working on more jsp |30hrs

+11/20 |Try to apply profile and lombok| 15 hrs